 All kitchens are equipped with cookers, microwaves, fridges and freezers.
 Students should bring their own bedding, towels, cutlery, and crockery.
 (These can be purchased cheaply from large supermarkets and other stores locally.)
 There are laundry rooms in a separate building at St Cross, on the 4th floor of Holly Bush Row.

-For questions regarding Brasenose accommodation or College facilities, you should contact the Accommodation Manager, Mrs Sabina White .
-She can also be reached by phone at 01865 277 878.
+For questions regarding Brasenose accommodation or College facilities, you should contact the Accommodation Manager, Mr James Hellyer .
+He can also be reached by phone at 01865 277 878 or go to the Brasenose web page where there are various pictures and descriptions.

 The University also offers accommodation for couples and those with children.
 Applications for University accommodation should be made to the University Accommodation Officer, Ewert House, Ewert Place, Oxford OX2 7DD.